-BOSTON – AUGUST 28, 2017 – The Greater Boston Food Bank (GBFB) today announced it will shine an intense light throughout the month of September on the reality of food insecurity in Eastern Massachusetts in observance of Hunger Action Month.
-The largest hunger-relief organization in New England aims to raise awareness and funds by mobilizing people to take action to end hunger here during the month-long campaign.
+BOSTON – Aug.
+31, 2018 – The Greater Boston Food Bank (GBFB) today announced it will illuminate the reality of food insecurity in Eastern Massachusetts throughout the month of September in observance of Hunger Action Month.
+As the largest hunger-relief organization in New England, GBFB aims to raise awareness and funds by mobilizing people to take action to end hunger here during the month-long campaign.

-Both Governor Charlie Baker and Mayor Martin J. Walsh have issued proclamations declaring Hunger Action Month in the state of Massachusetts and Hunger Action Day in the City of Boston, respectively.
+Both Gov. Charlie Baker and Mayor Martin J. Walsh have issued proclamations declaring September as Hunger Action Month in the state of Massachusetts and Thursday, Sept.
+13 as Hunger Action Day in the City of Boston, respectively.
+Boston City Council President will present a Hunger Action Day resolution to the full Council on Sept.
+13 as well.
 The public is encouraged to get involved to support GBFB’s mission to end hunger here through different ways including:

 EMPTY PLATE SOCIAL MEDIA CAMPAIGN FOR HUNGER ACTION MONTH